-At the time of writing, I’m 38 years of age and I live in Derbyshire.
-I lived in the West Midlands and Surrey for a couple of decades before returning to my birth town and undertaking teacher training (PGCE and NQT year).
-I have not yet fully ‘acclimatised’ to living in the North.
-I’ve had a broad career and worked in ICT for the last decade.
+At the time of writing, I’m 40 years of age and live in Derbyshire after a long stint in the West Midlands and Surrey for a couple of decades before returning to my birth town.
+I returned home to undertake teacher training (PGCE) and enjoyed a few years in education.
+I’ve had a broad career from sales, marketing and technical roles – mainly working in ICT.
 I have a professional and personal interest in technology and information systems but I do have a wide range of hobbies and interests.
 I’ve always had an insatiable desire for learning and exploring the world around us.

 About This Site